-This part of Freyr’s mythology in the book of Edda is based on the old Norse word and medieval Scandinavian custom of tannfé or tandfé ( tooth fee): giving a gift to a child when they lose their first tooth.
+This part of Freyr’s mythology in the book of Edda is based on the old Norse word and medieval Scandinavian custom of tannfé or tandfé ( tooth fee or tooth payment): giving a gift to a child when they lose their first tooth.

 Fé: The English cognate of Fé is “Fee”.

-The old Norse word Tandfé (tooth fee) has transcended time and now means tooth fairy in most Germanic languages, with slight spelling variations.
+The old Norse word Tandfé (tooth fee) has transcended time and is now the word for tooth fairy in most Germanic languages, with slight spelling variations.

-The sound changes and different spellings in these Germanic languages are known as Grimm’s law.
+The sound changes and different spellings in these Germanic languages over time are known as Grimm’s law.

-(Grimm’s law, also known as the First Germanic Sound Shift away from other branches of Indo-European language, which is the prehistoric language, spoken in the Neolithic which all Indo European languages are descended from.
+Grimm’s law, also known as the First Germanic Sound Shift away from other branches of Indo-European language.
+This is the prehistoric language which all Indo European languages are descended from.

 - Tannfe: Norweigian, Finland (Swedish speaking parts)